 Our Challenge: Revitalizing Journalism and Mending Our Democracy

-The Project aims to revitalize journalism in ways that nourish civic engagement, thus helping to counteract three corrosive trends that pose threats to democracy:
+Banyan aims to revitalize journalism in ways that inspire and empower civic engagement, thus helping to counteract three corrosive trends that pose threats to democracy:

-Spreading news deserts: Communities with little or no reliable local reporting are proliferating as local newspapers are undermined by tectonic shifts in the market for advertising that has long provided their dominant revenue stream.
-Newspapers have lost more than half of their advertising revenue and cut their editorial staffs by half in a decade.
-On top of that, the promise that citizen journalists and web news sites would come to the rescue has proven spotty, and local newspapers are dying faster than online sites are taking root.
-Without news as nourishment, civic engagement starves — as does the informed electorate that’s so crucial to democracy at all levels.
-The most arid news deserts tend to be minority communities.
+Spreading news deserts: Communities with little or no reliable local reporting are proliferating as local newspapers shrivel and fail as the internet takes all advertising dollars except the crumbs — at least 2,000 local newspapers have died since 2004.
+Without news as nourishment, civic engagement starves, as does the informed electorate that’s so crucial to democracy at all levels.
+Many of the most arid news deserts are minority communities.
 Common sense — and democracy — demand entirely new business models.

 An Ill-served majority: Changes in retailing as well as advertising have left newspapers relying almost entirely on upscale retailers for advertising revenue; to keep what advertisers they have left, publishers have responded by tailoring content to attract upscale readers.
-Further, publishers have significantly raised subscription prices to offset collapsing ad revenue.
+Further, publishers have significantly raised subscription prices to offset collapsing ad revenue — even as they have reduced coverage.
 Readership decline began to accelerate well before the newspaper business model crashed, not surprisingly led by the less-than-affluent majority as their newspapers cost more and become less relevant to their lives.
 This has shrunk the informed electorate so that it is dominated by the well-off.

 All three of these trends are toxic to democracy.
-Banyan’s educational tools and support are designed to help affiliated news co-ops minimize all of them, strengthening civic engagement and democracy in the process.
+Banyan’s civic tools and community support are designed to help affiliated news co-ops minimize all of them, strengthening civic engagement and democracy in the process.